vidhanbhonsle/demo-app-Telnyx/README.md

     > You need to run the setup file (It has zero run-time dependencies!)

-    > In the Step 3, you need to change the command to
+    > In the `Step 3`, you need to change the command to
      ``` shell
     ./ngrok http 5000
     ```